zdcthomas/yop.nvim/README.md

 With YOP, all you need is a function that transforms and returns the selected lines, or does some other super cool thing.

 > Alright, I'm sold!
-How do make my own operator?
+How do I make my own operator?

 ### Making your own operators